-For instructions on using HTTPS in OutSystems installed on-premises, check this topic in the Support Knowledge Base.
+Applies to: OutSystems installed on-premises.
+For instructions on enabling a custom SSL Domain in OutSystems PaaS, check this topic in the Support Knowledge Base.

 This topic describes how to activate SSL/TLS for an environment, allowing users to access your applications using HTTPS.